GoogleCloudPlatform/terraform-google-conversion/docs/contributing/add_new_resource.md

 - example_product_resource.json
   - The results of running [`terraform-google-conversion convert example_product_resource.tfplan.json`](./index.md#convert-command)

 It's easiest to set up a [test project](https://cloud.google.com/docs/terraform/policy-validation/validate-policies) to create the initial versions of these files.
 The idea is to use the terraform-google-conversion binary to invoke a convert operation, and replace the strings specific to your test project in the generated files.
-The followings are typical steps that you can take:
+The following are typical steps that you can take:

 1. Run `make build` to compile the terraform-google-conversion binary.
 2. Create `example_product_resource.tf`, where the content is the resource that you would like to test, and place it in a new folder.